Blog

 (above image sourced from Currencyr plugin website)

 Congratulations!
-Now you can go and easily add currency conversion to your WordPress site.
+Now you can go and easily add a currency converter to your WordPress web site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: